 Who is LISA?
 The Government Help to Buy ISA Scheme for first time buyers closed to new applicants at the end of November 2019.
 If you opened an account in time you can continue to save into it until November 2029 and you then have a year to claim...

-We often hear of problems associated with package tour holidays and customers' attempts to gain compensation.
+We often hear of problems associated with package tour holidays and customers' attempts to gain compensation. and the collapse of aa major tour operator in 2019 (Thomas Cook) was just one of several which have happened in the last few years, though the others were smaller and less well reported.
+In general, if a booking is made with an ABTA registered tour operator, the holidaymaker will be financially protected.
+It is more complex when something goes wrong with a holiday itself.
 It is important, therefore, to know what is and what is not a package tour for the purposes of working out who is responsible if things go badly wrong.

 Fortunately, the European Court has recently given a judgment which clarifies matters.
 The case involved a family seeking compensation after a Club Med holiday was ruined by a wasp infestation.